 Car accidents are one of the leading causes of injuries in the United States.
 They can cause broken bones, concussions, cuts, bruises, and soft tissue injuries, among others.
-Unfortunately, in addition to being physically dangerous, , which means that they can leave us feeling so anxious and filled with adrenaline that we don’t immediately notice our injuries.
+Unfortunately, in addition to being physically dangerous, car accidents are psychologically exciting, which means that they can leave us feeling so anxious and filled with adrenaline that we don’t immediately notice our injuries.

 Here’s the problem: when you’re in a car accident, all the legal experts recommend seeing a doctor immediately to ensure that you receive a prompt diagnosis of any accident-related injuries.
 When your injuries don’t appear immediately, though, that can lead to difficulties linking those complaints to your accident.

-That’s why it’s important for both individuals and their legal teams to recognize what types of after an accident.
+That’s why it’s important for both individuals and their legal teams to recognize what types of injuries take time to show up after an accident.
 This knowledge can protect your case and help accident victims fight for full compensation.

 The Problem Of Whiplash